about Hawaiian culture

 Aloha

-Hawai'i is a paradise created by Nature forces, but also by ways how the Kanaka'ole, the People interact with forces and with each other.
+Hawai'i is a paradise created by Nature forces, but also by ways how the Kanaka'ole, the people interact with forces and with each other.

 The true treasures of Hawai'i are mostly not material.
-Hawai'i is powerful realm.
+Hawai'i is a powerful realm.
 Those visitors who come here with respect, may receive bigger gifts than ever expected.

 with Aloha, T.K.Pomaika'i